Sawneet-24/IT-HelpDesk-Labs/Troubleshooting-Playbook/Lab3-Outlook-Emails-Stuck-In-Outbox/README.md

 ---

-## Step 3 – Verify Email Stuck
+## Step 3 – Verify Email Cannot Be Sent

-- `Email.txt` remained in `Outbox`
+- `Email.txt` remained in the `Outbox` folder
-- Demonstrates email cannot be sent while offline
+- This demonstrates that emails cannot be sent while the computer has no network connectivity

 ---

-## Step 4 – Fix
+## Step 4 – Fix the Issue

+To restore connectivity:

-- Re-enabled network adapter
+- Re-enabled the network adapter
+- Confirmed the system received a valid network configuration

-- Simulated sending email: moved `Email.txt` to `Sent` folder
+Simulated sending the email by moving `Email.txt` from the `Outbox` folder to the `Sent` folder.

 Screenshot: